 Day 7 — Pergamum and Izmir

 During the 2nd and 3rd centuries B.C., Pergamum was one of the richest small kingdoms in Asia Minor.
-Enjoy the day exploring its wealth of Greco-Roman ruins, including the Acropolis, Temple of Dionysus, and Altar of Zeus.
+Enjoy time exploring its wealth of Greco-Roman ruins, including the Acropolis, Temple of Dionysus, and Altar of Zeus.
 Arrive in Izmir this afternoon.
 (B,L,D)

 Day 8 — Izmir and Ephesus

 Set off today to explore ancient Ephesus, Turkey’s premier classical city dating back to at least 1300 B.C.
 Tour the immense amphitheater, the Temple of Hadrian, the Library of Celsus, which once held 12,000 scrolls, and enjoy an exclusive presentation by a local archeologist about the Terrace Houses.
 Also visit Ephesus Archaeological Museum before enjoying a late lunch in the beautiful, rustic village of Sirince.
 (B,L)

 Day 9 — Göcek